Wendy the Good Little Witch: Films

+Video games

-TDK published a video game Wendy: Every Witch Way for the Game Boy Color in 2001.
+TDK Mediactive published a video game Wendy: Every Witch Way for the Game Boy Color in 2001.

-Wendy also appears in the video games Casper: Spirit Dimensions, released in 2001 for PlayStation 2 and the following year for Nintendo Gamecube, and Casper and the Ghostly Trio, released for PS2 in 2007.
+Wendy also appears in the video games Casper: Spirit Dimensions, released in 2001 for PlayStation 2 and the following year for Nintendo GameCube, and Casper and the Ghostly Trio, released for PS2 in 2007.

+Animated series

 Wendy is mentioned by Richie Rich in the finale of Harvey Girls Forever as a potential new resident to Harvey Street.